 Step 1.
 Stop being scared.
 You already “get” real estate.

-Unless you’ve been living in the deep woods your entire life, you already get the gist of investing in real estate.
-Heck, even hippie communes follow the basic principles.
+You have been a tenant in your life so unless you’ve been living in the deep woods your entire life, you already get the gist of investing in real estate.

 You buy a place, and you rent it out for money.
 Ta-da!
 That’s basically the whole process.
 Sure there’s a learning curve, but it’s kind of like riding a bike.
 It all feels like a big deal until it doesn’t.